eclipse-tractusx/item-relationship-service/irs-registry-client/README.md

     </dependency>
 </dependencies>
 ```
-*Note: while the library is only available on GitHub, you need to provide a personal access token (PAT) for local builds.
-Add `username:PAT@` before the repository hostname.*
+*__Note__: while the library is only available on GitHub, you need to provide a personal access token (PAT) for local builds.
+Add `username:PAT@` before the repository hostname.
+Example: `https://dummyuser:personalAccessToken123@maven.pkg.github.com/catenax-ng/tx-item-relationship-service`*

 Add the following configuration to your `application.yaml`: